rxdu/libgraph/README.md

 This function is used to check if two states are the same so that only one vertex is created for a state inside the graph.

 See examples in "demo" folder for more details.

+# TODO

+- [] A* and Dijkstra algorithms currently assume double type cost.
+Generic type cost with proper comparator defined should also be accepted.
+- [] Implement iterators for vertex and edge to unify the accessing interface
+- [] Update unit tests